kalebsofer/DeployImageCaptioning/README.md

 ## Container Architecture

-The architecture is modular and scalable.
-Docker containers have a single purpose and are designed to be stateless.
+The project is modular and fully containerized, containers have a single purpose and are designed to be stateless.
+The project is deployed on a small server I rent from Hetzner.

-- **Frontend**: Hosted using a Streamlit server, accessible at [http://65.109.142.90:8501/](http://65.109.142.90:8501/).
+- **Frontend**: Hosted using a Streamlit server.
 - **Backend**: Retrieves the model and performs inference on incoming audio transcription requests.
 - **Storage**: MinIO is used to store different versions of the transcription model.
-- **RDBS**: PostgreSQL is utilized to log user behavior and interactions.
+- **RDBS**: PostgreSQL is utilized to log user behavior.
-- **Traffic**: Nginx is configured to handle traffic and SSL termination.
+- **Traffic**: Traefik is configured to handle traffic and SSL termination.
 - **Reinforcement**: Spins up on a schedule, uses PostgreSQL logs for reinforcement, updates the model weights, and pushes the latest version to MinIO.

 ![Container Architecture](public/images/container_architecture.png)